brent-lemmon/MemorEasy/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Below are steps needed to retrieve your Memories_history.html file from Snapchat and then how to install and use this file with Memory Exporter.
+Below are steps needed to retrieve your Memories_history.html file from Snapchat and then how to install and use this file with MemorEasy.

 ### Prerequisites